 Without the covenant, isn’t this development a “done deal”?

 Absolutely NOT!
 Yes, the covenant protected the land by providing restrictions on acceptable land use.
 We are disappointed it was released.
 However, it is still zoned as Parks and Recreation in the CDMP, and currently only 32 homes are approved.
 The new application submitted in February 2021, must go through the entire zoning process and includes opportunity for residents to provide public comment.
 At the Oct 2020 hearing, Commissioners stated they wouldn’t support a large-scale development in Calusa, and we intend to hold them to that decision!
-We need residents to spread the word, that we are continuing to fight to protect our community, and that with strong community support WE CAN WIN!
+Since the last hearing, residents have confirmed the presence of the endangered Florida bonneted bat, a rare and unique active multi-species rookery, where at least one bird identified as State Threatened, the tricolored heron, has been nesting.
+We need residents to spread the word, that we are continuing to fight to protect this wildlife habitat and our community, and that with strong community support WE CAN WIN!

 Wait, I thought this fight was over and we won in 2017?
 What happened?